9 Nuisance Pond Weed and Algae Species to Look Out For

 Bushy Pondweed (Najas spp.)

 Bushy Pondweed, or southern naiad, is a submersed aquatic plant with dense, abundant branches, deep green or purple leaves and a substantial root system.
-Bushy pondweed can grow up to 12 feet under water, particularly in areas that receive a lot of sunlight.
+Bushy pondweed is invasive and can grow up to 12 feet under water, particularly in areas that receive a lot of sunlight.
 Particularly dense stands can deplete dissolved oxygen and contribute to fish kills.
 The nuisance plant can spread through fragmentation and seeds, and when left unchecked can hinder beneficial plants from thriving in a lake or pond.

-Management Best Practices: Early season treatments are best for controlling bushy pondweed growth.
+Early season treatments are best for controlling bushy pondweed growth.
 Because bushy pondweed can reproduce from fragments, hydro-raking, pulling or cutting is not typically an effective treatment method.
 Environmentally friendly pond dyes can help limit sunlight, which can help reduce the growth of the plant.
 Grass carp can also be an effective solution.
 If the infestation is more severe, herbicide applications may be considered.

-There are many ways to manage and prevent nuisance and invasive aquatic vegetation, but one of the most crucial elements to an invasive species management program is to limit nutrient influx and prevent the introduction of any invasive species through diligence and careful attention to your lake or pond.
+There are many ways to manage and prevent nuisance and invasive pond weeds, but one of the most crucial elements to an invasive species management program is to limit nutrient influx and prevent the introduction of any invasive species through diligence and careful attention to your lake or pond.
 It is important to conduct regular inspections, and seek out professionals who understand the challenges and considerations in managing wetland and upland habitats for invasive plant species.

 Once invasive vegetation is discovered, a professional will accurately identify the plant so that a targeted and sustainable management plan can be put in place.
 The early detection of problematic plants will allow for more effective management and prevent irreversible spread of the undesirable vegetation while restoring balance to aquatic ecosystems.